presscustomizr/nimble-builder/readme.txt

 == Frequently Asked Questions ==
 = Can I use the Nimble Builder with any theme ? =

-Yes, the Nimble Builder works with any WordPress theme.
-If you experience any problem with a particular theme, please report it in the [plugin support forum](https://wordpress.org/support/plugin/nimble-builder).
+The Nimble builder has been optimized to work with the Customizr and Hueman theme, but it works with any WordPress theme.
+If you experience any problem with a specific theme, please report it in the [plugin support forum](https://wordpress.org/support/plugin/nimble-builder).

 == Upgrade Notice ==
+= 1.1.1 : October 5th, 2018 =
+* This version includes major improvements.
+Many new modules and pre-designed sections are now available to create your pages.
+* New modules : heading, icon, button, Google map, Html content, quote, spacer, divider, contact form.
+* The user interface has been enhanced with a non intrusive top bar, including do/undo buttons, and global settings for the Nimble builder.

 = 1.0.4 : June 14th, 2018 =
 * fixed : when margins and paddings are not defined ( number field emptied ), no related CSS properties should be printed.
 * fixed : sek-sektion-inner should not have a padding of 15px on front.